sakshamgautam2001/AICompetition_FaceMatch/README.md

 Now run the "model.py" file which will take "MainDataframe.pickle" embeddings as input and will train the model, the model after training will be saved as "trained_model.h5" file

 **Predicting the Results**
-After the model saved as "trained_model.h5" file, run the "predict.py" file, which will take "test.csv" and "trained_model.h5" as input, and will return the results in form of "results.csv" file
+After the model saved as "trained_model.h5" file, run the "predict.py" file, which will take "test.csv" and "trained_model.h5" as input, and will return the results in form of "results.csv" file. **Note that**, this step will take time, as first it will encode all the pairs into embeddings, that is the major component that will take time, the prediction will be done in a very small time.

 The model is already trained and saved as "trained_model.h5", so to predict the new set of pairs, the changes have to be made only in the "test.csv" file, and new results will be saved in "results.csv" file.